JustinMi/JustinMi.github.io/_posts/2017-12-20-recruiting-tips-for-freshmen-and-sophomores-getting-started.md

 Before even starting to recruit, you should have a purpose and a plan.
 Not only will your recruiting process be clearer as you will have an idea of what you want and what your goals are, you will often get asked by a recruiter or hiring manager, "What are you hoping to get out of this internship?"
 Having a good answer to that question is important.
 That being said, before even continuing to read this blog post, you should start thinking about your answers to the following questions:

-  1. There are so many things you could be doing next summer--why do you want an internship?
+  1. There are so many valuable, productive things you could be doing next summer--out of all of them, why do you want do an internship?
   2. As I mentioned before, most students don't start finding internships until their junior year.
 Why do you want to start so early?
   3. What sorts of CS jobs are you interested in doing?
 Alternatively, what sorts of CS jobs are you interested in learning more about?
   4. There are CS jobs in every industry--music, finance, healthcare, and beyond.
 What industry interests you the most?
 What industry do you want to learn more about?